vhudoroc/test/README.md

-# Project contains 2 folders, one for Docker and another for Terraform.
-Lab folder cntains simple Docker exercise:
+# Project contains 2 folders, one for Docker and another one for Terraform.
+- Lab folder cntains simple Docker exercise:
 Dockerfile which uses the official ruby image (https://hub.docker.com/_/ruby/) which contains a ruby program running in an infinite loop and doing the following:
 Program